Privacy Policy

 c) Exceptions

-The right to erasure does not exist if processing is necessary
+The right to erasure does not apply insofar as the processing is necessary.

 (1) to exercise the right to freedom of expression and information;

-(2) to fulfill a legal obligation that requires processing under Union or Member State law to which the controller is subject, or to perform a task that is in the public interest or in the exercise of official authority vested in the controller became;
+(2) for compliance with a legal obligation which requires processing under Union or Member State law to which the controller is subject or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-(5) to assert, exercise or defend legal claims.
+(5) for the establishment, exercise or defense of legal claims.

-If you have asserted the right to correction, deletion or restriction of processing against the person responsible, he is obliged to inform all recipients to whom the personal data concerning you have been disclosed of this correction or deletion of the data or restriction of processing, unless this proves to be impossible or involves a disproportionate effort.
+If you have asserted your right to rectification, erasure or restriction of processing against the controller, the controller is obliged to communicate this rectification or erasure of data or restriction of processing to all recipients to whom the personal data concerning you have been disclosed, unless this proves impossible or involves disproportionate effort.

-You have the right to be informed about these recipients by the person responsible.
+They have the right to be informed about these recipients by the data controller.

 6. Right to data portability

-You have the right to receive the personal data concerning you that you have provided to the person responsible in a structured, common and machine-readable format.
-In addition, you have the right to transmit this data to another person responsible without hindrance by the person responsible for providing the personal data, provided that
+You have the right to receive the personal data concerning you, which you have provided to the controller, in a structured, commonly used and machine-readable format.
+Furthermore, you have the right to transmit this data to another controller without hindrance from the controller to whom the personal data was provided, provided that

 (1) the processing is based on consent pursuant to Article 6(1)(a) GDPR or Article 9(2)(a) GDPR or on a contract pursuant to Article 6(1)(b) GDPR and

-(2) the processing is carried out using automated procedures.
+(2) processing is carried out using automated procedures.

-In exercising this right, you also have the right to have the personal data concerning you transmitted directly from one person responsible to another person responsible, insofar as this is technically feasible.
-The freedoms and rights of other people must not be impaired by this.
+In exercising this right, you also have the right to have your personal data transmitted directly from one controller to another, where technically feasible.
+This must not adversely affect the rights and freedoms of others.

-The person responsible no longer processes the personal data relating to you unless he can demonstrate compelling legitimate grounds for the processing which outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+The controller will no longer process your personal data unless they can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of establishing, exercising or defending legal claims.

-In connection with the use of information society services, you have the option – notwithstanding Directive 2002/58/EC – to exercise your right to object by means of automated procedures that use technical specifications.
+You have the option, in connection with the use of information society services – notwithstanding Directive 2002/58/EC – to exercise your right to object by means of automated procedures using technical specifications.

-8. Right to revoke the declaration of consent under data protection law
+8. Right to withdraw consent under data protection law

-You have the right to revoke your declaration of consent under data protection law at any time.
-The revocation of the consent does not affect the legality of the processing carried out on the basis of the consent up to the point of revocation.
+You have the right to withdraw your consent to data processing at any time.
+The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.

 9. Right to lodge a complaint with a supervisory authority

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the member state of your place of residence, your place of work or the place of the alleged infringement, if you believe that the processing of your personal data is contrary to violates the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, your place of work or the place of the alleged infringement, if you consider that the processing of personal data relating to you infringes the GDPR.

-The supervisory authority to which the complaint was lodged will inform the complainant about the status and the results of the complaint, including the possibility of a judicial remedy under Art.
-78 GDPR.
+The supervisory authority with which the complaint has been lodged shall inform the complainant of the progress and outcome of the complaint, including the possibility of a judicial remedy pursuant to Article 78 GDPR.

-We reserve the right to change this data protection policy if this becomes necessary due to legal, technical or business developments.
-In these cases, we will also adapt our information on data protection accordingly.
-Therefore, please note the current version of our data protection declaration.
+We reserve the right to amend this privacy policy as necessary due to legal, technical, or business developments.
+In such cases, we will also update our privacy notices accordingly.
+Please therefore refer to the most current version of our privacy policy.

 Automatic data storage

-When you visit websites today, certain information is automatically created and stored, including on this website.
+When you visit websites these days, certain information is automatically generated and stored, including on this website.

-If you visit our website as you are right now, our web server (computer on which this website is stored) automatically saves data such as
+When you visit our website, as you are doing now, our web server (the computer on which this website is stored) automatically saves data such as…

 the address (URL) of the accessed website, browser and browser version, the operating system used, the address (URL) of the previously visited page (referrer URL)